AbdulkerimA/study_monitering_tool/README.md

 # study_monitering_tool

-this tool is wiil be used to monotor your study time
+The intention of this tool is to help students in
+  * monitoring there study time
+  * and how efficent they are